Taxation in France: Tax on petroleum products

 The taxe intérieure de consommation sur les produits énergétiques (TICPE) applies to petroleum products and biofuels according to fixed rates provided by the legislation.
 It applies only in metropolitan France – in the overseas territories, there is a special consumption tax (TSC) on premium unleaded and diesel.
 It applies to motor fuels and heating fuels, such as petrol and gasoline, electricity, natural gas, coal and coke.
 It replaced the previous TIPP tax that only applied to petroleum products.
 In the face of the rise in oil prices, a reduction in the rate of the TIPP for fuel sold to consumers was adopted by the Parliament in 2006.
 The TIPP is collected by the services de la direction générale des douanes et des droits indirects (DGDDI) when fuel products are consumed on the domestic market.
-The revenue from the TICPE amounted to €13.7 bn in 2013.
+The revenue from the TICPE amounted to 30.5bn, or 1.15% of GDP, in 2022.
 Energy products are subject to both the tax on energy products (TICPE) and the value added tax (VAT).
 The TICPE is also included in the taxable amount of energy products subject to VAT.

-As of 2012, the rate varies from about €0.44 per litre for diesel to €0.61 per litre for petrol with some regional variation.
+Since January 2023, petrol is taxed at a rate of €0.53799/litre and diesel at a rate of €0.42875/litre, with a VAT of 16% added to the total price.
+As of 2022, a "maximum fuel price" has been established by the government, capped at €1.546/litre for EURO 95 petrol and at €1.525/litre for diesel as of 11 November 2023.

 Taxes on wealth

 Wealth may be subject to taxation when transmitted for sale or for free (gift, inheritance).
-In these cases, inheritance or gift tax may be payable (known as droits de succession) in France.
+In most cases, inheritance tax has to be paid.
+However, there are a number of exemptions.
+To determine inheritance tax, you must first determine the net taxable assets, the taxable estate assets, the personal allowance, and finally the taxable portion.

 In addition, it may be taxed when owned: wealth is subject to annual taxation through the impôt de solidarité sur la fortune (ISF) and local property taxes are payable on real estate.
 Capital gains is payable when assets are disposed of, but this tax is a tax on the profit.